Compliance

 As the saying goes, “An ounce of prevention is worth a pound of cure.”
 And as you can see, in the world of information security, this couldn’t be truer.
 Check out these five examples of what can happen when companies fail to take proactive measures to protect their data.

 1. Equifax Data Breach: In 2017, Equifax, one of the largest credit bureaus in the United States, suffered a massive data breach that exposed the personal information of over 147 million people.
+The exposure of this sensitive data significantly increased the risk of identity theft for affected individuals.
 The breach occurred due to a failure to comply with basic cybersecurity regulations, resulting in a $700 million settlement with the Federal Trade Commission (FTC) and state regulators.

 2. British Airways Data Breach: In 2018, British Airways suffered a data breach that affected over 500,000 customers.
 The airline was fined £183 million ($228 million) by the UK Information Commissioner’s Office (ICO) for violating the GDPR due to inadequate security measures and failing to comply with its obligations under the regulation.